Yosemite Sightseer murders

 The two brothers of the Stayner family are both famous - one experienced horror at the hands of a child molester, Steven, and the other, Cary, the serial killer in Yosemite.
 How can one family contain two completely contrasting children?

 One brother was subjected to unspeakable horror for years, but by all appearances, he was a happy-go-lucky, cheerful kid with a girlfriend.
 You have the other brother who's left at home.
-He had no interest in girls, had no interest in people; he was just a creepy loner.
+He had no interest in girls or people; he was just a creepy loner.

-The Stayner family comprised two brothers, three sisters, and parents Kay and Delbert.
-They lived in the farming town of Merced, California, the “Gateway to Yosemite”.
+The Stayner family consisted of two brothers, three sisters, and parents Kay and Delbert.
+They lived in the farming town of Merced, California, the “Gateway to Yosemite.”

 Steven Stayner helped another child escape from a pedophile, after enduring years of abuse and not wanting to see the child experience the same fate.